kyivey/kyivey/README.md

 # About me

-I'm currently interested in numerical optimization, uncertainty quantification, and inverse methods.
+My current interests incude numerical optimization, uncertainty quantification, and inverse methods.
 I work with various electromagnetic data types including passive (magnetotelluric), active (controlled-source), and Schlumberger DC resistivity soundings.
 <!--
 **kyivey/kyivey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.